 After understanding that it is my path to be involved in some way with the psychedelic movement I began to be more active in the online community.
 I began devouring articles, using speed reading extensions to ‘download’ information every day.
 One day in mid 2017, I received a tweet from a magic mushroom retreat centre in Jamaica called Myco Meditations.

 I sent an email to the founder and head facilitator Eric, and reading that he had decades of experience with mushrooms, felt that he was certainly someone I could learn from.
-I asked how I might get involved, with a little bit about why I’m interested in psychedelics.
+I asked how I might get involved, with a little bit about why I’m interested in psychedelics and a link to a piece on my blog.
 I had recently sit for a close friend, my first time to sit for someone using the headphones and eye mask method, and explained that it was one of the most meaningful things I had done.

 I received a reply from Eric and we exchanged emails before setting up a skype call.
 From the first call we got on well and I began editing videos for their youtube channel, working remotely based in England.
 I found it to be great that I finally had a meaningful use for my broadcasting degree that I had barely used since graduating in 2010.
 I continued communication with Eric and got on well with him and enjoyed our interactions.

 In the fall of that year I went to my first psychedelic conference, coincided with a trip to visit my friend Tuk in Copenhagen, a fellow psychonaut who I’d met in Buenos Aires.
 We both attended the tripsitting workshop held by Marc Aixala of ICEERs and the whole thing was hugely mentally stimulating.
 I drank in a lot that day and a lot of it still rings me with today.
 I found it unsurprising to find out that Marc was later invited to give training to the psilocybin research team at Imperial College London, such was the calibre of the workshop.